WeDevelop4You/LaravelMultipleMailers/README.md

 I made this package because I wanted to use multiple mails.
 It is a small simple package to use multiple mails in Laravel.
 I'm not really going to expand it any further.
 Only if I want to add functions myself.
 You are free to use the package and here is a little explanation of how to use it.

 ## Installation
-PHP 7.0 or higher and Laravel 7 are required.
+PHP 7.0 or higher and Laravel 7 or higher are required.

-> Its only tested on Laravel 7

 Require this package with composer.